syszern/cybersecurity-portfolio/security-incident-reports/description.md

 4. **Recommend a Security Measure:** Propose one security measure to implement to prevent similar security problems in the future.

-**Outcome:** Enhance the security of yummyrecipesforme.comby identifying and addressing the security issue, documenting the incident, and implementing preventive measures to protect against future attacks.
+**Outcome:** Enhance the security of *yummyrecipesforme.com* by identifying and addressing the security issue, documenting the incident, and implementing preventive measures to protect against future attacks.

 ### DNS & HTTP Traffic Analysis for Cybersecurity Incident